 Decktopus: The Line Graph Creator

-Decktopus is a multi-functional presentation tool!
-Decktopus AI creates slides based on the information you have provided: your topic, the aim of the presentation, the audience, the duration of the presentation, and the template choice.
+Decktopus AI is a multi-functional presentation tool!
+Decktopus AI creates slides based on your topic.
+Describe what your presentation is about, pick a style, and get a fully built presentation generated automatically.
 The created slides include all the images, information, graphs, logos, and icons you need!
 Enjoy the AI excellence in your slides, and present with only one click!

 Decktopus is one of the leading presentation tools.
-It is easy to sign up, FREE to use and has an easy-to-adjust interface that allows users to quickly get used to it.
+It is easy to sign up, free trial to use and has an easy-to-adjust interface that allows users to quickly get used to it.
 Decktopus can be accessed online through your browser and laptops!

 With the AI-powered system, Decktopus is able to create anything you may think of adding to a presentation.
 Decktopus is able to customize each element with ease.
 With the customized charts, make your graphs stand out!